 If you have to buy it, get the best deal!

 If you have to buy it, get the best deal.
 A low price is not always a good deal, and a high price is not always a deal breaker.
+Some products are worth purchasing at full-price, some are worth purchasing on sale, and others are not worth purchasing at all.
 I share deals and reviews for all beauty products from low to high-end.
 Most reviews come from items I purchase myself.
 All beauty products sent for consideration get reviewed, and I will at times review other items.
-Reviews will always reflect my opinion so I will not accept products unless this is understood.
+Reviews will always reflect my opinion, and I will not accept products unless this is understood.

 To get deals up in a timely manner, I post an article on the deal first.
 Posting the deal and editing the review in later keeps all information for that deal in one article.
 That makes it easier for readers to reference later without pulling multiple articles.
 Having everything needed on a deal or event in a single place is also why I post up to a year of some offers in one article instead of creating a new article every time.
 After I receive and/or test product(s), I will edit the article to provide more details and any applicable pictures of me wearing color items.
 Articles linked below were recently edited.

-The Find Your Happy January 2018 Birchbox arrived, and the mascara primer is full-size!
+The Find Your Happy January 2018 Birchbox arrived, and the mascara primer is full-sized!
 Buying this from the shop is cheaper than buying the mascara primer separately.

 Deal or No Deal?
 Detailed reviews will always answer that question.
 In a thorough review, I can determine whether something is a deal or not.
 I will always mention when I receive something free, but getting something free will not affect my review.
 My in-depth reviews and retailer pages cover: program descriptions, offers, promo codes, looks, swatches, tips, deal breakdowns, hits, misses, and more.
 Deal discoveries and articles include reviews of all products I’ve tried unless I finish them quickly.
 If I finish something quickly, the review may only appear in Fabufinds or Finished Products articles.
 Everything I’ve tried gets reviewed so you will know whether I still like the “deal” once I’ve used the item.
 Type a product name, brand, or retailer into the search bar to see any place I’ve discussed it.